stakwork/sphinx-rs/sphinx-ffi/readme.md

   topic: string;
   bytes: Bytes;
   sequence?: number;
-  cmd: string; // the name of the last VLS command to be run
+  cmd: string; // the name of the last VLS command that was run
   state: Bytes; // Map of strings to bytes, serialized with msgpack }
 ```